Toby Schmitz: Writing and directing

-Schmitz is also a playwright.
-After a solid grounding in writing revue and stand-up comedy at university in Perth, Schmitz wrote his first play, dreamalittledreamalittle, while studying acting at NIDA.
-It was presented as a director's project there in 1998 and was later restaged at Belvoir St Theatre.
 In 2002, Schmitz won Sydney Theatre Company's Patrick White Playwrights' Award with his play Lucky, which was later produced by the Australian Theatre for Young People.
-Chicks Will Dig You was performed as part of Company B's 2003 B Sharp season.
-It won the Australian National Playwrights' Centre/New Dramatists Award in 2004, and was shortlisted for the 2003 Philip Parsons Young Playwrights Award.
-In 2007, he wrote and directed Capture the Flag for Tamarama Rock Surfers.
-His other plays include This Blasted Earth, Pan, Cunt Pi, and Grazing the Phosphorus, commissioned by the National Institute of Dramatic Art.
+His play Chicks Will Dig You! was performed as part of Company B's 2003 B Sharp season and won the Australian National Playwrights' Centre's New Dramatists Award in 2004.
+It was also shortlisted for the 2003 Philip Parsons Young Playwrights Award.